 Option 2 – Automatically (Recommended) – This is the quickest and easiest option.
 It’s all done with just a couple of mouse clicks – easy even if you’re a computer newbie.

-To manually update the Standard SATA AHCI controller driver, you need to go to the manufacturer’s official website, find the driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.
+To manually update the Standard SATA ACHI controller driver, you need to go to the manufacturer’s official website, find the driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.

 Once you’ve downloaded the correct driver for your system, double-click on the downloaded file and follow the on-screen instructions to install the driver.